Podiatry: Canada

 In Canada, the definition and scope of the practice of podiatry varies by province.
 A number of provinces, including British Columbia, Alberta, and Quebec, accept the qualification of Doctor of Podiatric Medicine (DPM); in Quebec, other academic designations may also register.

 In 2004, Université du Québec à Trois-Rivières started the first and only program of Podiatric Medicine in Canada based on the American definition of podiatry.
 This program enlists 25 students yearly across Canada and leads to a DPM upon obtaining 195 credits.

 The province of Ontario has been registering chiropodists since 1944, with 701 chiropodists and 54 podiatrists registered by the College of Chiropodists of Ontario as of December 31, 2019.
 Ontario makes a distinction between podiatrists and chiropodists.
-Podiatrists are required to have a DPM, whereas chiropodists need only have a post-secondary diploma in chiropody.
+Podiatrists are required to have a DPM, whereas chiropodists need to obtain a 3-year graduate diploma in chiropody offered by Michener Institute of Education at University health Network.
 Podiatrists, unlike chiropodists, may bill OHIP, "communicate a diagnosis" to their patients, and perform surgical procedures on the bones of the forefoot.
 Registered podiatrists who relocate to Ontario are required to register with the province and practice as a chiropodist.
 Ontario legislation in 1991 imposed a cap on Ontario-trained chiropodists becoming podiatrists, while grandfathering in already-practising podiatrists.